 Our special education programs are nationally recognized by the Council for Exceptional Children.

-BCaBAs are needed to fill positions in a range of settings--ABA clinics, autism centers, hospitals, mental health centers, schools, geriatric facilities to name a few.
+BCaBAs are needed to fill positions in a range of settings--ABA clinics, autism centers, hospitals, outpatient mental health centers, schools, and residential facilities to name a few.

 Our dual major in elementary education and special education prepares highly skilled teachers who can work with both general education students and with students who require mild interventions to be successful.
 You'll earn a license in Elementary Education (K-6) and Exceptional Needs: Mild Interventions (K-6) Learn more about Elementary Education.